Measurement of Bell-type inequalities and quantum entanglement from $\Lambda$-hyperon spin correlations at high energy colliders

 with

 where $k_F$ is the Fermi momentum.
 It is ferromagnetic at short distances but has alternating sign at larger distances, suggestive of glassy dynamics.

 While the RKKY model is a good model of $\Lambda{\bar \Lambda}$ correlations for small $x$, a better fit for the ``impurity doped" QCD string at large $x$ is the Anderson model with multiple impurities~\cite{_itko_2006}.
-In analogy to a quantum phase transition proposed~\cite{Eickhoff_2020} betweeen Kondo and RKKY regimes, it would be interesting to investigate consequences of the increased multiplicity of QCD strings with varying Bjorken $x$.
+In analogy to a quantum phase transition proposed~\cite{Eickhoff_2020} between Kondo and RKKY regimes, it would be interesting to investigate consequences of the increased multiplicity of QCD strings with varying Bjorken $x$.
 In polarized DIS, valence quark spin plays an analogous role to a magnetic field providing an additional handle on simulating string dynamics.
 Thus mapping the rich dynamics of the Anderson/Kondo model, ``tuned" appropriately to measurements of $\Lambda {\bar \Lambda}$ correlations embedded in QCD strings, offers a novel direction in QIS studies of hadronization at colliders.

 There are several classical approaches to simulating the ground state properties of the aforementioned spin Hamiltonians~\cite{_itko_2006,Wilson1975,Wilson1980,PhysRevB.40.431,Anderson_1970}.
 However such Hamiltonians suffer from a severe dynamical sign problem that afflicts the extraction of real-time correlations~\cite{PhysRevLett.115.266802}.
-Since the formation, evolution, and fragmentation of QCD strings are dynamical real-time problems, they are susceptible to the sign problem even in lower dimensional incarnations.
+Since the formation, evolution, and fragmentation of QCD strings are dynamical real-time problems, they are susceptible to the sign problem even in lower-dimensional incarnations.

-Quantum computers don't suffer from this problem, with benchmark computations performed for the Ising model in an external magnetic field \cite{Smith:2019mek}.
-The quantum computation of Anderson and Kondo lattices has been discussed previously~\cite{Garc_a_Ripoll_2008}; digital simulations of these Hamitonians, adapted to the QCD string, are in progress.
+Quantum computers do not suffer from this problem, with benchmark computations performed for the Ising model in an external magnetic field \cite{Smith:2019mek}.
+The quantum computation of Anderson and Kondo lattices has been discussed previously~\cite{Garc_a_Ripoll_2008}; digital simulations of these Hamiltonians, adapted to the QCD string, are in progress.